sniperliu/blog.lambdaliu.com/resources/templates/md/posts/2016-03-21-ansible-docker-digitalocean-final.md

  :tags ["docker" "git" "hook" "digital ocean" "cloud computing"]}

 Finally we got our infrastructure ready!
+Make sure you have setup the deploy user's ssh in ~/.ssh/config.

 ## Put the docker container in ocean